DianaMihance/Manual-Testing-dedeman-ro/Project1.md

 1.1.2 Entry criteria defined

-(enumerati aici toate criteriile de intrare pe care le-ati definit pentru proiectul vostru)
+Testing can start when the following are fulfilled:

+ Implementation of the feature is done and reviewed

+ A pull request is opened on the ticket

+ QA has all required info to test

+ Stable Pull request environment was created

-smoke test passed
+ Smoke test passed

-testing environment is up and running
+ Testing environment is up and running

 1.1.3 Exit criteria defined

-(enumerati aici toate criteriile de iesire pe care le-ati definit pentru proiectul vostru)
+Testing can end when:

+All acceptance criteria are met for a story

+Defect is fixed and the change did not break something else

 90% of tests are passed

-no Critical issues have Open status update tests are 100% passed (update tests will not generate other new issues that impact the application)
+No Critical issues have Open status

+Update tests are 100% passed (update tests will not generate other new issues that impact the application)

 1.1.4 Test scope

 Tests in scope:

-(descrieti aici toate testele pe care intentionati sa le faceti.
-Puteti include functionalitati din aplicatie, tipuri sau tehnici de testare, dispozitive pe care veti testa etc)

 The tests are ment to determine the good function of some parts of the application .

+Functional testing verifies that software features work as intended.

-Functionalities in scope:
-uppdating the password, log in form, sorting the product list, add a product to favorite list, placing an order.
+Functionalities in scope: uppdating the password, log in form, sorting the product list, add a product to favorite list, placing an order.

-I used functional testing, exploratory testing, positive and negative testing.
+Functional testing, exploratory testing, positive and negative testing were used in this project.

+Only Web applications will be tested.

+Levels of testing:

+● Component testing

 Tests not in scope:

 Non-functional testing like stress, performance is beyond scope of this project.
 No QA support for mobile applications developed.
-Only web applications will be tested.
 Automation testing is beyond scope.

-(descrieti aici toate testele pe care NU intentionati sau nu puteti sa le faceti.
-Puteti include functionalitati din aplicatie, tipuri sau tehnici de testare, dispozitive pe care veti testa etc)

 1.1.5 Risks detected
-Project risks:

-(enumerati aici toate riscurile de proiect pe care le-ati identificat pentru proiectul vostru) Product risks:

-(enumerati aici toate riscurile de produs pe care le-ati identificat pentru proiectul vostru)
+Risks and mitigation:

+a) Risk: Features are implemented with delay

+Impact: Available testing time is reduced.

+Action: Testing prioritization.
+Get help with testing from developers.

+b) Risk: Unexpected PTOs / medical leave.

+Impact: Possible delay of the release.

+Action: Resources will be added to the testing team.

+c) Risk: Non-functional environments

+Impact: Available testing time is reduced.
+Possible delay of the release.

+Action: Test on local environment if possible.

 1.1.6 Evaluating entry criteria